rbpduffy1/data-resources/text-analysis/Python/README.md

 ## Setup instructions

-### Data source

-1. Download [the data](https://github.com/DecodedCo/data-resources/raw/master/datasets/text_analysis_workshop_data.zip) as a zip file
-2. Unzip the file and move it to the same location as you normally run notebooks from

 ### Libraries

 This workshop requires several libraries, two of which you are unlikely to already have installed.
 In order to install those libraries, run the following command in the terminal: